 "I know he had an extra day in one of his rehab starts down in Syracuse.
 He threw good.
 So, it probably won't hurt him," said Johnson.

-The Cubs didn't win three straight all season until July 22-24, then Garza extended the winning streak to four games Wednesday with a 1-0 victory at Pittsburgh.
+The Cubs didn't win three straight all year until July 22-24, then Garza extended their winning streak to four-games Wednesday with a 1-0 victory at Pittsburgh.
 Garza (5-8, 3.78 ERA) went seven-plus innings, striking out seven and allowing four hits for his first win since June 27.

 The right-hander has an ERA below 4.00 despite losing eight games.

 "I just know if you're going to win baseball games guys need to pitch well.
 It doesn't guarantee a win, but it should guarantee you a chance to win," said Quade.
 I just assume focus on the quality he is running out there on a quality basis and believe with that going on the wins will take care themselves at some points, but he hasn't been lucky that's for sure."